 - Assets under management: $47.0 billion

 - Expenses: 0.12%

 REITs are a specifically structured business that's designed to own (and sometimes operate) real estate of varying types.
 Office buildings.
 Hotels.
 Hospitals.
 Even storage units.

-REITs provide natural protection against inflation, as their underlying real estate (and the rents they charge) tends to appreciate in value alongside consumer prices.
+Real estate investment trusts provide natural protection against inflation, as their underlying properties (and the rents they charge) tend to appreciate in value alongside consumer prices.
 This additional profitability tends to help REITs improve their dividends (remember: REITs must pay out at least 90% of taxable profits out to shareholders as dividends), often at a faster rate than inflation.